ViParrot

 General Information

-The Sun Conure is native to Northeastern South America.
-They live in flocks of around 30 birds.
-That being said, no wonder they are so loud!
-They have to have shrill voices to be heard in their big “families”.
-All jokes aside, this bird really is a loud one.
-They have high pitched “birdy” voices and, though they can talk, won’t have the distinct human-like sounds as some of the talking champs, such as the African Grey.
 They love to use their voices, as most birds do, in the early morning when they wake up and late evening when they are ready for bed.
 These are normal times for “I’m happy to be alive” type bird sounds.
-When a bird starts incessantly screaming all day is when you know there is a big problem that needs addressing.
-These type of birds are good for people that don’t feel that a bit of noise is a big deal
+When a bird begins incessantly screaming all day is when you know there’s a big problem that needs addressing.
+So these birds are good for people who don’t feel that a bit of noise is a big deal.

-What food do they eat?
+What food do Sun Conures eat?

 Price